 The anatomy of the human shoulder is a work of art, a strong and complex structure made up of three bones, the shoulder blade or scapula, the clavicle or collarbone and the upper arm or humerus.
 The bones are connected by tendons, muscles and ligaments that allow you to move your arms and shoulder joints.

-Pushing and lifting tasks
+Pushing and Lifting Tasks

 Shoulders are there for us when we need to lift heavy objects, but repeatedly lifting, pushing such items e.g. in a warehouse or on a building site often ends up damaging tendons and ligaments and causing severe tendonitis or rotator cuff tearing.

-Awkward postures
+Awkward Postures

 Painters, roofers and glaziers as well as construction workers usually operate in tight spaces or reach overhead to carry out their tasks.
 Working day after day in these positions is no doubt uncomfortable, and can become painful and tiring with huge amounts of pressure placed on the shoulder system.
-Such working activities can result in chronic pain and a limited ability to carry out what were easy tasks before your injury.

-Powered machinery
+Powered Machinery

 The regular use of powered machinery by road workers, transport workers, construction workers and those who work in factories, for instance leaves them open to vibration-induced shoulder injuries.
-The initial effects of vibration on the shoulders can be mild, but the pain often worsens over time and have a deleterious impact on shoulder bones, ligaments and tendons.

-Repetitive motions
+Repetitive Motions

 Falls

 The bulk of shoulder injuries occur when workers fall over and attempt to break their fall with their arms.
 Many serious shoulder injuries require surgery.
-Often insurers will decline a request for surgery or decline liability for your injury totally.
-This is where we step in and do what is necessary to make sure the insurer pays for your treatment, weeklies and any lump sum payouts.

 Common Shoulder Injuries

-Shoulder sprain
+Shoulder Sprain

 When ligaments are torn, it’s known as a shoulder sprain.
 Ligaments are connective tissue found in and around the shoulder joint responsible for keeping the shoulder bones in place.

-Shoulder strain
+Shoulder Strain

 When muscles and tendons are stretched or torn, it is known as a shoulder strain.
 Some common causes include poor typing posture, lifting heavy loads, or repetitive movements.